 - 15% would consider buying a car with no service history if there was a reduction in the price

-A full service history consist of documentation that backs up the fact that all routine servicing and maintenance has been carried out at the correct intervals according to the vehicle manufacturer’s schedule.
+A full service history (FSH) is basically a collection of documents that back up the fact that all routine servicing and maintenance has been carried out at the correct intervals, and according to the vehicle manufacturer’s schedule.
 But that’s not all.
-Cars need a lot more than just the routine servicing – especially as the mileage increases.
+Vehicles (bikes, vans, cars) need a lot more than just the routine servicing – especially as the mileage increases.

-If you buy a car that has high mileage on the clock, the chances are that it will have had the following replaced at some point:
+If you buy a car that has high mileage on the clock, the chances are it will have had at least one of the following replaced at some point:

 - Brake discs and pads